jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 Give an idea of how to use the rayWidg system to construct and build a gui.

+The examples in here (other then the final) have not been tested.
+There are here to give an idea of how to use rayWidg.

 # Reason

 The rayWidg system is not a very good system.
 It was made